blairious/CozyHasher/README.md

 ## Testing

 While not strictly necessary, it is highly recommended that the release be tested before implimentation.
-Runnting the following test code should return "Check Hash Status: True" if the version is authentic.
+Runnting the following test code should return "Check hash status: True" if the version is authentic.

 ```C#
 using CozyHasher;